sshh12/Crypto-Marketplace-Workshop/README.md

 [Live Code](https://crypto-marketplace-workshop.herokuapp.com/)

-Create a fake crypto using Express and MongoDB.
+Create and exchange fake crypto using Express and MongoDB.

-## Step 0
+## Step 0 (Setup)

 0. Come up with the name (and symbol) of your crypto.
 1. Get Git `git --version`